 Peach is also safe for dogs, provided it’s served in moderation.

-- Oven-baked crunchy treats made with creamy Greek yogurt, tropical coconut and pumpkin granola will drive your dog into a drooling frenzy
+- HEALTHY DOG TREATS -Oven-baked crunchy treats made with creamy Greek yogurt, tropical coconut, and pumpkin granola will drive your dog into a drooling…

-- NUTRIENTS TO SUPPORT GOOD HEALTH: Rich in natural antioxidants, vitamins and dietary fiber to keep your pup feeling great
+- NUTRIENTS TO SUPPORT GOOD HEALTH- Rich in dietary fiber to keep your pup feeling great

 Can dogs eat cherry Greek yogurt?